prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>tlsConfig defines the TLS configuration to connect to the Consul API.
+<p>tlsConfig defines the TLS configuration to connect to the EC2 API.
 It requires Prometheus &gt;= v2.41.0</p>
 </td>
 </tr>